synw/django-mqueue/README.md

 There is two ways to use it:

 **Events manager** : you can plug mqueue into your app by creating a mevent whenever you need.
-It can be in the save method of a model or in a form_valid method of a view for example.
+It can be in the save method of a model, a form_valid method of a view or in a signal for example.

   ```python
 from mqueue.models import MEvent